alice-si/daj/README.md

 # Overview

-<a href="https://daj.kubawo.now.sh/" target="_blank">Live demo</a>

-DAJ - Money from the future by time-warping interest
+DAJ - Get your future interest at warp velocity

+- <a href="https://daj.kubawo.now.sh/" target="_blank">Live demo</a>
+- Daj was an ETHLondon finalist.
+Read the <a href="https://devpost.com/software/daj-get-your-future-interest-right-now" target="_blank">Devpost write-up</a>

 # Building